Pros & Cons of Moving to Saskatoon

 Although it was officially founded in 1883, the Saskatoon area has a settlement history of anywhere between 5,000 and 8,000 years.

 The Wanuskewin Heritage Park, for example, contains some rare finds that pre-date the Egyptian pyramids.
 Having been recognized as a national historic site, the Wanuskewin Heritage Park celebrates First Nations culture that dates back over 6 millennia ago.

 2. Saskatoon is a Beautiful City

-From cascading prairies to winding rivers and national parks, Saskatoon is a city surrounded by beautiful landscapes.
+From cascading prairies to winding rivers and national parks, Saskatoon is a city filled with ice rinks and surrounded by beautiful landscapes.

 A lot of the surrounding area of the city remains untouched.
 So, if you like to explore nature without the interruption of major construction, then moving to Saskatoon should be at the top of your list!